Lab 6 - Line Estimation

 Sensor arrangement

-What about the dead zone between the sensors?
+- What about the dead zone between sensors?

-What if you put sensors to close to each other?
+- What if sensors are too close to each other?